bloznelis/kbt/README.md

   * Captures key presses directly from X server
   * Multiple keyboard layouts
   * Interactive menu
+  * Linux, MacOS support

 ## Limitations
-* Works on Linux, but not on Wayland
+* Wayland is not supported
-* Works on MacOS (needs accessibility permissions to be granted)
 * Does not work on Windows

 ## Installation